RULES OF ENGLISH THAT WE THOUGHT WE KNEW

 Well, it turns out that these aren’t rules at all!
 In fact, Mark Forsyth, the author of The Elements of Eloquence, calls the preposition rule “utter hogwash” and says that anyone who claims that you can’t end a sentence with a preposition should be told up to shut.

 And, as for starting a sentence with “and”, linguist Neal Whitman tells us that this belief has neither historical nor grammatical foundation.
-In fact, he says, as much as 10 percent of the sentences in first-rate writing begin with conjunctions. (http://www.quickanddirtytips.com/education/grammar/can-i-start-a-sentence-with-a-conjunction)
+In fact, he says, up to 10 percent of the sentences in first-rate writing begin with conjunctions.
+Read more here.

 Some people believe that starting a sentence with and or but turns the sentence into a fragment but actually that’s not true.
 Grammarians assert that starting a sentence with a coordinating conjunction (the famous FANBOYS – for, and, nor, but, or, yet, so) retains the grammatical integrity of the sentence.